Turning a person browsing your site into a customer takes a lot of effort.

 - Increasing cache lifetime

 As you can see, all of these fixes are easily applied to most websites.
-So, don’t hesitate to identify areas where you can cut down on load times.
+So, don’t hesitate to identify areas where you can reduce load times.
 Even if it’s only by milliseconds, it’s likely to help.

 3. Insufficient social proof

 Almost 70% of consumers research brands and their products before committing to a purchase (online or offline).
-And experience shows that reviews and ratings are the go-to forms of social proof consumers seek out before making buying decisions.
+Experience shows that reviews and ratings are the go-to forms of social proof consumers seek out before making buying decisions.

-Of course, to see the absolute best results from including social proof on your site, try to do more than the bare minimum.
+Of course, try to do more than the bare minimum to see the absolute best results from including social proof on your site.
 Don’t just pull ratings from Google or Trustpilot (although you should).
 Try to find additional ways you can build trust.